February 2020 Chicago crossover event: Part 2: "Burden of Truth"

 Neighbors identify Butler heading inside the house with a can of gasoline and is assumed to have started the fire.
 Roman reveals to Burgess that his sister has been dealing for Peters.
-Halstead and Upton head to the hospital to interview Butler where a fight breaks out between Butler's father and victims parents of the fire.
+Halstead and Upton head to the hospital to interview Butler where a fight breaks out between Butler's father and victims' parents of the fire.
 Butler tells Intelligence that Peters is responsible for Sarah going missing.
 Burgess and Roman interview Peters' ex-roommates who identifies Sarah and points them to a lake house.
 At the lake house they find Sarah frozen to death under snow in the back yard.
-Roman visits his parents and he informs them that they found Sarah's body.
+Roman visits his parents and he inform them that they found Sarah's body.
 DNA found under Sarah's fingernails matched to Peters.
 Running location history Intelligence tracked suspects history to a warehouse where Peters is found dead.
 Ruzek and Burgess talk through their feelings after losing the baby.
 A witness near the warehouse at the time of Peters murder identifies a black Range Rover driving away from the scene that points Intelligence towards a house where they find another suspect.
 Camera feeds reveal a blue Nissan driving away from the warehouse at the same time.
 Burgess re-questions the witness who identified the Range Rover but he doesn't recall seeing a blue Nissan.
 Platt finds out that the witness used to also be a former confidential informant of Roman's.
 Burgess also finds that Roman's cousin drives a blue Nissan.
-With signs of Peters murder pointing towards Roman, Burgess confronts him but he continues to say he had no involvement.
+With signs of Peters murder pointing towards Roman, Burgess confronts him, but he continues to say he had no involvement.
 Voight orders Intelligence to bring in the witness but he's cleared out his apartment.
 His landlady however tells Intelligence that he paid off his debt of three grand, Voight suggests pulling cameras from the bank to see who paid off the witness.
 Members of District 21 and Firehouse 51 attend Sarah's funeral.
 Following the funeral service Roman prepares to be taken in for murder but Voight looks the other way and lets him off the hook.